krugertech/OneUpLoader/README.md

 • Drag and drop (Chrome and FF)

-• Full and partial file hashes (via Spark Md5)
+• Full and partial local file hashes (using Spark Md5)

 • IE11+, Firefox and Chrome browser support.